 - Judgment: A resume can only tell you so much.
 Does someone work better with a team or on their own?
 Are they great to building consensus or better at the technical aspects?
 These kinds of details can only be gleaned through conversations and interviews and not through a computer screen.

 For both of these elements, it takes a human to sift through the nuances on the side of both the talent and the client and then make the best possible match.

-That’s why, here at BTG, our skilled client success team works hand-in-hand with all our clients to scope the work, identify and interview talent, and work through all aspects of contracting, compliance and project oversight.
-Technology supplements every step of the process, but at the end of the day, our client success team verifies all decisions to guarantee a successful outcome for our clients.
+That’s why, here at BTG, our skilled Talent Solutions team works hand-in-hand with all our clients to scope the work, identify and interview talent, and work through all aspects of contracting, compliance and project oversight.
+Technology supplements every step of the process, but at the end of the day, our Talent Solutions team verifies all decisions to guarantee a successful outcome for our clients.

 And we are not alone in our approach.
 The Harvard Business Review found that the ability to pick up the phone or send an email and have it reach an actual person is invaluable to building relationships.
 They reported that in high-anxiety settings, funneling customers toward an automated self-service platform caused long-term damage to service relationships and that offering access to a human increased the customer’s trust in the firm.

 Additionally, as the debate rages over whether artificial intelligence, robotics, and other upcoming technologies will replace humans, the strongest position emerging is that humans and technology will amplify and enhance each other—not unlike our own model.

 Deloitte Insights recently wrote that “solutions created collaboratively by humans and machines are different from, and superior to, solutions created by either humans or machines individually,” and “that humans, so far from being replaceable, are essential partners in realizing AI’s optimal value.”
 These kinds of collaborative solutions could potentially include human explainers who help C-suite executives understand why an algorithm arrived at the conclusion it did and human trainers who can help chatbots better understand human behavior and psychology.